Kollam district: Religion

 Hinduism (64.42%) is practised by majority of the people in Kollam district of which Nair (32%) and Ezhava (30.5%) are the largest sub groups.
 Islam (19.3%) is the second largest religion.
 Kollam is the only district in Southern Kerala where Muslims outnumber Christians.
-Despite this Kollam has a significant Christian population too (16%) among this the Latin Catholics (38.5%), Malankara Orthodox (36.1) and Marthoma Church (15.8%) form the majority.
+Despite this Kollam has a significant Christian population too (16%) among this the Latin Catholics (38.5%), Malankara Orthodox (Note: Includes both the Malankara Orthodox Syrian Church and Malankara Jacobite Syrian Church.)
+(36.1%) and Marthoma Church (15.8%) form the majority.